-This monitoring plan covers the legal Sacramento San-Joaquin Delta and Suisun Marsh (Figures 3-5).
+This monitoring plan chiefly covers the legal Sacramento-San Joaquin Delta and Suisun Marsh (figures 5-7).
 In some cases, it will include limited data collection outside these areas where necessary to describe habitat for anadromous species.
 Analysis specific to the emergency drought barrier will focus on the region surrounding the barrier.